techsenger/stagepro/README.md

 * No shadow support.
 Currently, shadows for Stage are not supported as JavaFX provides no built-in way to render shadows around transparent windows.
 This would likely require platform-specific native code.
 * No native window management features.
-Edge-based behaviors like Windows Snap Layouts and GNOME Edge Tiling cannot be properly implemented with JavaFX transparent windows.
+Edge-based behaviors like Windows Snap Layouts and GNOME Edge Tiling cannot be properly implemented using Java alone.
+These features also require platform-specific native code.

-## Requirements <a name="requirements"></a>

-Due to some bugs, use JavaFX versions 16–20, or a version of JavaFX after 24-ea+19 (see JDK-8344372).

 ## JavaFX Issues <a name="javafx-issues"></a>

+* Use JavaFX 16–20 or versions after 24-ea+19 due to known bugs ([JDK-8344372](https://bugs.openjdk.org/browse/JDK-8344372)).
-* [JDK-8347155](https://bugs.openjdk.org/browse/JDK-8347155).
-If you try to resize the stage using the top or left border, the opposite side will jitter.
+* Resizing the stage via the top/left border causes jitter on the opposite side ([JDK-8347155](https://bugs.openjdk.org/browse/JDK-8347155)).

 ## Dependencies <a name="dependencies"></a>